 Furthermore, the ink does not change its heat retention according to its coloring.
 Aircraft are often painted white for their better ability to reflect light, reducing the absorption of infrared radiation.
 Preliminary tests suggest that the paint can maintain the surface of the aircraft between 20ºC and 30ºC.

-Experts cite painting cars, buildings, and a host of other applications that could take advantage of the paint’s better heat dispersion in order to save energy costs on air conditioning and other cooling solutions.
+Experts cite painting cars, buildings, and a host of other applications that might take advantage of the paint’s better heat dispersion in order to save energy costs on air conditioning and other cooling solutions.

 Now, the challenge is to put the technology into mass production.
 The laboratory is looking for partners to invest in equipment that can produce the new ink on a large scale for commercialization.